Error Handling in Erlang

 • Monitors are unidirectional.

-A process Pid2 can create a monitor for Pid1 by calling the BIF erlang:monitor(process, Pid2).
-The function returns a reference Ref.
+• A process Pid2 can monitor another process Pid1 by calling the BIF erlang:monitor(process, Pid2).

 erlang_monitor.png